 For example, digging at the base of a tree with a hoe could result in damage to the tree trunk and roots.
-Which would cause the tree to become more susceptible to diseases and insect pests.
+Which would cause the tree to become more susceptible to tree diseases and insect pest infestations.

 The tree root collar is the area were the tree trunk meets the roots, flaring out and into the soil.
 The root collar is a part of the trunk, not the root system.
 Therefore it is not equipped to withstand the the continuous moisture that is often present in soil.

 Soil level is an important factor in tree root health.
 Soil that is piled too high on the trunk, or too low, can cause severe health issues with the tree as it matures.
 When the soil level is too high the root collar is being exposed to the constant moisture, present in the soil.
 The bark on the tree’s trunk, and root collar, is a natural defender against varying pests and diseases.
 If the root collar remains covered the tree will become more susceptible to decay, girdling root, insect pests, and tree diseases.

 Whether your tree is looking a little under the weather or is completely infested with insect pests, we’ve got you covered.

 If your tree is suffering from a root collar disorder the early symptoms often present as yellowing of the foliage, or tree leaves.
 The tree leaves will often change colors and begin to drop prematurely.
 A reduction in new growth and die back in the upper crown is often present as well.